mkropat/mkropat.github.io/_posts/2018-06-05-aspnet-core-websockets.md

 });
 ```

-This is the browser's [same-orign policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) at work protecting you.
+This is the browser's [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) at work protecting you.
 Other than HTML form submissions, which pre-dates the same-origin policy (and leads to [security issues][csrf]), generally everything in the browser honors the same-origin policy.

 Except for WebSockets.
 WTF.